Female guards in Nazi concentration camps: Aftermath

-Perpetrators postwar
+Perpetrators after the war

 One of the few former Aufseherinnen to tell her story to the public was Hertha Bothe, who had been employed at Ravensbrück in 1942, then at Stutthof and its Bromberg-Ost subcamp, Auschwitz, and Bergen-Belsen.
 She was given early release in the mid-1950s from her ten-year prison sentence.
 In an interview recorded in 1999, Bothe was asked if she regretted being a concentration camp guard.
 She replied, "Did I make a mistake?
 No. The mistake was that it was a concentration camp, but I had to go.
 Otherwise, I would have been put into it myself; that was my mistake".
 Though Bothe claimed that refusal of the job would have resulted in her own arrest—an explanation given by many former Aufseherinnen—it was unlikely to have been true, as surviving records have shown that the new recruits refusing to remain as guards in Ravensbrück did not face consequences.

 Former Ravensbrück Hundeführerin Elfriede Rinkel was 84 and living in San Francisco when she was deported to Germany by the U.S. Justice Department in August 2006.
 She kept her participation in the Nazi Party a secret from her family, friends, and Jewish-German husband of 42 years, Fred.
 She had emigrated to the United States in 1959 in search of a better life, and had omitted Ravensbrück from the list of residences on her visa application.
 Rinkel ultimately faced no criminal charges in Germany, as the statute of limitations had expired.
 The case continued to be examined until her death in 2018.